 Mid-State is in compliance with FERPA.
-Directory information (e.g., name, address, enrollment at the college, degree information), the list of which is published yearly in the Student Handbook, is considered public (unless a student has requested otherwise in writing).
+Directory information (e.g., name, address, enrollment at the College, degree information), the list of which is published yearly in the Student Handbook, is considered public (unless a student has requested otherwise in writing).
 All non-directory information is restricted or confidential, what GLB calls "non-public."
-Under FERPA, restricted information (e.g., academic or financial records) is released outside the college only with the student's written consent.
+Under FERPA, restricted information (e.g., academic or financial records) is released outside the College only with the student's written consent.
 Designated school officials, including faculty, key employees, and outside service vendors have access to restricted, "non-public" information on a need-to-know basis only.
-In compliance with GLB and long-standing good practice, the college extends FERPA privacy protections to all customers of the college.
-The Student Records Office will provide guidance in complying with all FERPA privacy regulations.
+In compliance with GLB and long-standing good practice, the College extends FERPA privacy protections to all customers of the College.
+The Office of the Registrar will provide guidance in complying with all FERPA privacy regulations.
 Each department is responsible for securing customer information in accordance with all privacy guidelines.